ministryofjustice/moj-frontend/docs/components/date-picker.md

 {% example "/examples/date-picker-excluded-dates", 590 %}

 Excluded dates have the correct colour contrast ratio with the date text and calendar background.
 This is WCAG 2.2 compliant.
-However, these dates may be harder to view for users with low vision or colour blindness.
-This is why there’s also a strikethrough.
+However, these dates may be harder to view for users with low vision or colour blindness, so there’s also a strikethrough.
 Numbers with a strikethrough can be harder for people with dyscalculia to read.

 If there are not many available dates, users will have to navigate a lot to find one.
-Instead, consider showing options (such as, for an appointment) in a list with radio buttons.
+Consider listing these dates with radio buttons instead.  options, such as appointments.

 ### Error messages